- Your body can absorb all the protein you give it. However, not all of it is used to build muscle if you eat a huge amount of it in one sitting.

 In a 2014 study, subjects ingested 0, 10, 20 or 40 grams of whey protein post-exercise.10 The results were the same, with a plateau at 20 grams of protein, after which a further intake mostly increased amino acid oxidation.
 The results from this study also indicate that 10 grams of protein is not a large enough dose to stimulate muscle protein synthesis significantly.

-Whole-Body Workouts Require More Protein
+Full-Body Workouts Require More Protein

-The results of a 2016 study indicate that a post-exercise protein intake larger than 20 grams can be beneficial, under certain circumstances.11 In this study, the subjects ingested 20 or 40 grams of whey protein following a whole-body workout.
+The results of a 2016 study indicate that a post-exercise protein intake larger than 20 grams can be beneficial, under certain circumstances.11 In this study, the subjects ingested 20 or 40 grams of whey protein following a full-body workout.
 In previous studies, only the effect of protein intake after working one muscle or one muscle group had been studied.

-After the whole-body workout, muscle protein synthesis was stimulated to a greater extent following ingestion of 40 grams of protein compared with 20 grams.
+After the full-body workout, muscle protein synthesis was stimulated to a greater extent following ingestion of 40 grams of protein compared with 20 grams.
 The response was not double that of 20 grams, but 22% greater.
 Over the course of a longer period of time, 22% more muscle protein synthesized following each workout would amount to a significant difference.

 The “Muscle Full”-Effect